valayDave/valayDave.github.io/_posts/2021-05-01-masters-degree-new-learn.md

 </table>
 If we want robots and AI's integrated in society to help humanity, we need ways to train many of them at the same time.
 With complex formulations like the one above there are equilibrium conditions for the optimization like a Markov Nash Equilibrium[^MNE] ( $$J^{i}\left[y,\pi^{i},\pi^{-i}\right]\geq\,J^{i}\left[y,\pi^{\prime i},\pi^{-i}\right]$$ ).
 But reaching this with growth in number of agents and nuances of scenarios makes the optimization even harder!

 We also need ways robots can learn and derive cue's from human interaction.
-This direction of research has very powerful future implications which allows us to go to Mars and plant colonies using robot armies.
+These direction of research involving dynamics of multiple different agents has very powerful future implications.
+Cracking such problems allows us to go to Mars and plant colonies using robot armies.
 Check out [this paper](https://arxiv.org/pdf/1707.09183.pdf) if such a problem interests you.
 I would certainly entertain this direction of thought if I could spend time on open problems in ML/AI.

-## 6. Causal reasoning : Secret Sauce of S/W Developer's Debugging Superpowers.
+## 6. Causal reasoning : Secret Sauce of a Software Developer's Debugging Superpowers.

 There is very famous problem in computer science called the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).
 The premise of the halting problem is simple, crudely: *Given a computer program, can another computer program predict if the given computer program will finish running ?* Short answer, We can't predict that.
 This problem is an [Undecidable problem](https://en.wikipedia.org/wiki/Undecidable_problem).
 An undecidable problem is a decision problem for which it's not possible to construct an algorithm that will always lead to a correct yes-or-no answer.
-This is quite fascinating problem because it implies that we can't ever know *ALL INPUT values* that would lead to *any arbitrary program* to keep running infinitely or stop!
+This is a quite fascinating problem because it implies that we can't ever know *ALL INPUT values* that would lead to *any arbitrary program* to keep running infinitely or stop!

 Even though we may never know an exact answer about the finishing of a program, we do a decent job at reasoning about how they work and why they fail *for manageable sizes of programs*.
 But as program/project sizes grow, there is direct correlation to the amount of cognitive effort needed by a single dev to understand the code.
 If the size the program is larger than 10K LOC the number of hours a *single dev* would need to read and understand a **undocument project** grows exponentially.[^dontcite].
 This becomes a real problem in the industry when the number of projects or complexity of projects grows.